For Comcast, the Hitz are coming, albeit not all at once.

 Hitz, Comcast said, would replace Cinemax today, offering a rotating selection of 200 films from major studios on-demand.
 But it’s still not included on this premium channel page.

 Effective today, the operator said, Cinemax is still be available to Comcast subscribers, but only as a $12-a-month premium add-on.
-The Comcast rep said the operator will continue to promote that a la carte option.

 “After Hitz launches on July 17, the easiest way to find Hitz will be saying ‘Hitz’ into your X1 voice remote," Comcast said while announcing the channel.
 "Hitz can also be found in the Networks section of the On Demand menu.
 You can also see current Hitz movies in the on-screen grid guide — frequently near other movie services.”